Changing Your Password

 When creating a new password, keep in mind some of the ways in which your password could be vulnerable.
 One way is by people simply "guessing" your password based on things they know about you.
 Another way is through password cracking software.

-The following guidelines can help you create passwords that increase the level of difficulty and the time needed for someone to determine your password.
+The Syracuse University password requirements help you create passwords that increase the level of difficulty and the time needed for someone to determine your password.

-- Make sure at least 4 characters are different
+- Include at least 4 characters are different

-- Any word in any language spelled either forward or backward
+- Include any word or acronym found in any language spelled either forward or backward

-- Numbers that reference dates, phone numbers, Social Security numbers, etc.
+- Include numbers that reference dates, phone numbers, Social Security numbers, etc.

-- Made up words or nicknames someone might associate with you including your userid
+- Be made up words or nicknames someone might associate with you

 “Let’s stay together”- lt$A2Gtr.